hmxlabs/aws-open-resource-broker/docs/root/deployment/dev_deployment_documentation.md

 egosh service start HostFactory
 ```

-To have clean run, you can remove all the previous state associated with HF and requestor plugin (adjust to your paths):
+To have a clean run, you can remove all the previous state associated with HF and requestor plugin (adjust to your paths):

 ```bash
 rm /opt/ibm/spectrumcomputing/hostfactory/work/*.json -f